 Specifically referencing Matthew 18:15-17.
-The final line of this passage is: "and if he refuses to listen even to the church, treat him as you would a pagan or a tax collector."
+The firial line of this passage is: "and if he refuses to listen even to the church tr:eat him as: you would a pagan or a tax collector."

-Judiciary found this in conflict with the nondiscrimination clause.
+Judiciary found this in conflict with the nondisctimin.ation dause.

-As this is the official notification of a request to update your constitution, your club has 2 months to update your constitution and submit it for judicial review.
-However, seeing as ASBSU Judiciary does not conduct business during the summer months, your club will have until September 2, 2008 to submit your constitution for review.
-If you have any further questions or concerns, you may direct them to Kara Fink, Student Activities Program Coordinator, at 426-5951.
+As th1s ·is the official notification of a. request. io update your constitution, your du!, has 2 months to update your constitution and submit it for judicial review.
+However, seeing as ASBSU Ji.!diciary does not conduct business during the sui11mcr months, your club will have until September 2, 2008 to submit your cm)stitution for review.
+If you have any further questions or concerns, you may direct them to Kara: Fink, Student Activities Program Coordinator, at 426-5951.